espenhw/dubstep/README.md

 ## Building Dubstep

-For the integration tests to pass you need a local PostgreSQL database named `testdb` where a user named `test` has access with password `test`.
+For the integration tests to pass you need a local PostgreSQL database named `testdb` where a user named `test` has access with password `test`; it requires CREATE privileges in order to create the schema.
 I know, very imaginative.
 Then run:

 ```
 ./sbt test it:test +publish-local